TAIMOURMUSHTAQ/iris-species-predictor/README.md

 Connect your repository to Streamlit Sharing
 Deploy with one click
 Heroku
-Create a Procfile with: web: streamlit run app.py --server.port=$PORT Deploy using Heroku CLI or connected GitHub repo
 Other Platforms
 The app can also be deployed on:
 AWS Elastic Beanstalk
 Google App Engine
 Microsoft Azure
-🤝 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.
-Fork the project
-Create your feature branch (git checkout -b feature/AmazingFeature) Commit your changes (git commit -m 'Add some AmazingFeature') Push to the branch (git push origin feature/AmazingFeature) Open a Pull Request
-📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.
-🙏 Acknowledgments
-The Iris dataset: Originally published by R.A.
-Fisher in 1936
-Scikit-learn: For providing excellent machine learning tools
-Streamlit: For making web app development accessible UC Irvine: For maintaining the UCI Machine Learning Repository